maxh213/TensorFlowXorProblem/README.md

 My attempt at learning tensorflow by re writing the code for someone elses solution to the XOR problem and trying to make sense of it.

-That persons code is here:
+That person's code is here:
 https://gist.github.com/pannous/2b8e2e05cf05a630b132